PackagePages/LaravelPackage.com/docs/02-development-environment.md

 composer require johndoe/blogpackage
 ```

-If you have multiple packages in the same folder and want to instruct composer to look for all of them, you can list the package location one by one or use wildcards:
+If you have multiple packages in the same directory and want to instruct Composer to look for all of them, you can list the package location by using a wildcard `*` as follows:

 ```json
 {